JEFFERSON BARRACKS TELEPHONE MUSEUM

 WESTERN ELECTRIC MODEL 302

-The Western Electric Model 302 was the first telephone to include the ringer and network wiring in the same desktop phone.
+The Western Electric Model 302 was the first desktop telephone to include the ringer and network wiring.
 The majority of the Model 302 telephones were black and had dials with metal finger wheels.
 Colors became available starting in 1939 for those who were willing to pay extra for the color.

 Housings were originally made of zinc alloy, but gradually changed around 1941 to thermoplastic sets which were available in ivory, Pekin red, green, blue and rose and had plastic finger wheels.
 Production was suspended due to WWII but resumed in 1945 with black plastic housings and by 1949 color sets were again being offered.